Regenerating the degenerating brain — from zebrafish to Alzheimer’s disease

 What makes our work different?

 Zebrafish regenerates its brain successfully even in Alzheimer’s disease conditions.
-No other animal was shown to do this!
 Our goal is to learn from zebrafish how we can enable the human brain to better cope with neurodegenerative disease and regenerate.
 We have a unique model to work with.
+Zebrafish also offers excellent opportunities for functional and translational genomics toolkit for Alzheimer’s disease research.
+We bring together basic science, technology development, drug screening and development, disease modeling and computation in one animal model, and feed our science from world leading clinical studies and Alzheimer’s disease cohorts.

-The main motivation of our research group is to understand the molecular programs zebrafish brain uses to induce regenerative stem cell plasticity, and harness this knowledge to unlock the regenerative potential of our brains in Alzheimer’s disease conditions.
+The motivations of our research group is (1) to understand the molecular programs zebrafish brain uses to induce regenerative stem cell plasticity, (2) harness this knowledge to unlock the regenerative potential of our brains in Alzheimer’s disease conditions, (3) develop new functional genomics models in zebrafish to study the function of Alzheimer’s disease-related genes, and (4) to use zebrafish as a pre-clinical animal model for our novel first-in-class multi-target directed ligand compounds.
 Check out our publications and presence in the media.

 Our lab culture

 Our team is composed of young and ambitious scientists.
-They came from 16 countries in 5 continents, with diverse backgrounds.
-Kizil Lab derives its success from this richness that cultivates a positive dialogue, gender equality and openness between the team members.
+In the last 11 years, our team members came from 24 countries of 5 continents, with diverse backgrounds.
+Kizil Lab derives its success from this richness that cultivates a positive dialogue, gender equality, inclusion and openness.
 With our non-hierarchical approaches to discussions and management, we created a true melting pot where many scientists outside of our lab also aspire to join.
 Thanks to our lab culture that respects differences and promotes productive team work, our team members bring their extraordinary input and enthusiasm into the new projects.
 We believe that the team spirit and the congruence generated in Kizil Lab is the reason behind our success.